princesharmaupes/astroupes.github.io/index.markdown

 layout: default
 title: Home
 ---

-# ✨ Astronomy & Astrophysics Department
+# ✨ Astronomy & Astrophysics
+### A Sub-Division of the Department of Physics under the Cluster of Applied Science, School of Advanced Engineering

+Explore the universe with us — from the smallest particles to the largest galaxies, we bridge the gap between curiosity and discovery.
-# Where curiosity meets the cosmos — explore the science of stars, space, and time at UPES
+# Where curiosity meets the cosmos — Explore the science of stars, space, and time at UPES

 Stars have always called to the curious.
 At UPES, we turn that call into a career.